rinrinx2/Pro-Telegram-Adder-2021/README.md

 ====================================================================

-# Price of Telegram Pro Adder is 25$.
+# Price of Telegram Pro Adder is 32$.

 ====================================================================

-Member Adding Service - Choose your target group you want me to add in your group. ( $5for 1k Real & Active Members)
+OTP Service Available - 200 fresh new ready-made telegram accounts for 50$
 ====================================================================

-MODE OF PAYMENT: Paypal, Transferwise, Paytm PAYMENT FIRST! too many scammers out there.
+MODE OF PAYMENT: Paypal, Transferwise,.
+To many scammers out there.
 DON'T SENT ANY PAYMENT unless you verified that I'm legit!
 CHECK ALL YOU WANT .

 CONTACT ME ON TELEGRAM:- https://t.me/daredevilkinng